 You know when your toddler desperately wants to do something herself, but you know it’ll probably take three times as long?
 Getting into the car seat and putting shoes on are two instances that immediately spring to mind.

 As frustrating as it is for us parents, the way toddlers ruthlessly pursue independence is not only normal, it helps them discover their skills and capabilities.

 4. Why do toddlers always want what someone else has?

-You can sense a toddler a mile off: follow the squeals of “that’s mine!” and “I wanted that”, and in no time at all, you’ll find them.
+You can sense a toddler a mile off: follow the “That’s mine!” squeals and “I wanted that” yelps and in no time at all, you’ll find them.

 Toddlers are renowned for wanting whatever they don’t have.
 While this is a pretty infuriating experience for everyone else, it’s also a significant developmental milestone which teaches them how to be assertive with their peers.

 The other day I got told off by my toddler for not responding the way she wanted me to during one of her long monologues.
 Once toddlers work out how to talk properly … they can talk for ages!